stefanosAgelastos/mern-admin-app-for-android-AR-app/README.md

 ![overview](https://raw.githubusercontent.com/stefanosAgelastos/gps-tourist-app/master/docs/process.png)

+Exam evaluation: excellent.
+Team: Alexander Kellberg, Kristian Skovlund Rasmussen, Stefanos Agelastos.

 ## Built With

+▪ Android APK by Unity3D and Vuforia
+▪ React isomorphic front end application
+▪ Node.js express API and server side rendering
+▪ MongoDB for semi-structured data model persistence
+▪ Heroku PaaS staging environment

 The admin webapp is based on [MERN](http://mern.io), a scaffolding tool which makes it easy to build isomorphic apps using Mongo, Express, React and NodeJS.
 Read the [Documentation](http://mern.io/documentation.html).
 The android app was made on the [Unity](https://unity.com/) real-time 3d development platform and [Vuforia](https://www.vuforia.com/) library, which provided web, gps and augmented reality capabilitities.
 Currently the solution has the following architecture:

 ![solution](https://raw.githubusercontent.com/stefanosAgelastos/gps-tourist-app/master/docs/solution.png)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 **Note : Please make sure your MongoDB is running.** For MongoDB installation guide see [this](https://docs.mongodb.org/v3.0/installation/).
-Also `npm6` is required to install dependencies properly.
+Also **npm6** is required to install dependencies properly.

 ## Available Commands